-I am trained in engineering design, learning sciences, and theories from sociology, psychology, critical studies, systems science, and other transdisciplinary thinking.
-My research involves ethnography, mixed methods, and field experiments in partnership with communities and organizations.
+My research examines how people co-design across group boundaries.
+I build from theories in engineering design, organization studies, the learning sciences, complex systems, sociology, psychology, critical studies and other transdisciplinary scholarship.
+This typically involves ethnography and mixed methods in partnership with communities and organizations.

 My family and I are based in Chapel Hill, NC, USA.